Filter-Bubble/filterbubbel-nlp/20_Labeled_data.md

 The format of the GLUE benchmark is model-agnostic, so any system capable of processing sentence and sentence pairs and producing corresponding predictions is eligible to participate.
 The benchmark tasks are selected so as to favor models that share information across tasks using parameter sharing or other transfer learning techniques.
 The ultimate goal of GLUE is to drive research in the development of general and robust natural language understanding systems.

+## Timeline

+Eindhoven corpus
+  * dagbladen component CDBL (10% of total) is merged into the Alpino Treebank
+  * there is more POS annotation, but without DEP

+CGN
+  * part of it is merged into Lassy, the Lassy Large (automatically annotated parts)

+Alpino
+  * Text comes from Eindhoven corpus, some parts of LassySmall, and other collections

+Lassy
+  * Text comes from DPC (Dutch Parallel Corpus), D-Coi, Wikipedia
+  * Lassy Small is merged into Sonar and parts of it to Alpino

+COREA
+  * Text comes from DCOI, CGN, and Winkler Prins Medische Encyclopedie

+SONAR
+  * Text comes from Lassy Small

+Use:
+ * UD lassysmall, UD alpino, and a subset of lassysmall for POS, DEP
+ * Overlap between sonar / corea.
+TODO: how much? is it a problem?

 # Datasets not suitable to our tasks